https://www.classy.org/give/406240/#!/donation/checkout

 Gaston Farmer serves The Land Trust as a Conservation Project Manager.
 Based in Chattanooga, Gaston works one-on-one with landowners and like-minded organizations to conserve Tennessee’s natural character.
 On a personal level, he believes in the unique power of connecting people to the open spaces and he brings a true passion to his role.

 Gaston currently serves on Advisory Boards for the City of Red Bank’s Parks and Recreation Department and TwoBikes Chattanooga.
-He is also the Advocacy Director for Chattanooga’s Southern Off Road Bicycle Association, where he has also held previous volunteer roles focused on stewardship, trails, membership, and marketing.
+He is also the Vice President of Chattanooga’s Southern Off-Road Bicycle Association and formerly served on the Board of Directors for the Chattanooga Chapter of Bike Walk Tennessee.

 It is a privilege to work with those who share the common goal to protect and preserve the natural resources and open spaces that compose our great state of Tennessee.
 I can think of no better team to be a part of and to carry out these efforts than The Land Trust for Tennessee.

-Anna Holman
+Anna Gibbs

 Land Trust For Tennessee - Luke Iverson